 The Cambridge Crystallographic Data Centre (CCDC) provides many free programs that can be used to view and manipulate crystal structures.
 Additionally, they have made a subset of the Cambridge Structural Database (CSD) available for teaching purposes and many educational activities have been created to go along with this teaching subset (see link below).
 This teaching subset can be freely viewed through the WebCSD interface or can be used in the freely-available Mercury program.
 (Mercury is avaliable for Mac, Windows, and Linux systems.)

-Note: The attached spreadsheet has been updated to reflect the contents of the most recent version of the Teaching Subset.
-This most recent version includes many newly-added structures that highlight linkage isomes and Jahn-Teller distortions.
+Note: The attached spreadsheet has been updated to reflect the contents of the most recent version of the Teaching Subset (2020.1.1).
+This most recent version includes many newly-added structures that highlight different geometric arrangements that are discussed in inorganic texts and additional MOF structures that display framework catenation isomerism (interpenetrated chains).

 I have used many of the structures described in the spreadsheet in class and as part of exams and homework sets to illustrate many fundamental ideas and concepts in inorganic chemistry.
 The exercises will be added individually to the site.